 2023 unit information

 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Waterfront (Geelong), Cloud (online)|

 |Previously coded as:||MAF315|

 This unit builds on the technical knowledge acquired in other units, to broaden students understanding of the professional skills and knowledge required to build long-term client relationships, and develop a deep understanding of clients’ needs in order to formulate strategies and solutions that are in the client’s best interest.
 Drawing on insights from the behavioural sciences, this unit encourages students to consider how best to build trust, communicate the value of advice, and develop strategies to engage clients at each stage of the financial planning process.
-Students will be introduced to the field of behavioural finance, to provide insights into client behaviour and factors that influence decision making.
-The unit also seeks to provide students with a theoretical and practical understanding of the ethical and professional requirements within a financial services context.
+Students will be introduced to the field of behavioural finance, to provide insights into client behaviour and factors that influence decision making within a financial services context.

 Unit Fee Information

 Click on the fee link below which describes you: